Program Rules

 In cases of suspected cheating or collaboration among participants, organizers reserve the right to disqualify all involved students and report their names to their respective schools.

-Saturday, March 8, 2025, the second phase of the Italian Cybersecurity Olympics selection will take place.
-This phase will consist of a "Capture The Flag" (CTF) competition in Jeopardy format, entirely online, lasting 4 hours, from 15:00 to 19:00.
+During March 2026, the second phase of the Italian Cybersecurity Olympics selection will take place.
+This phase will consist of a "Capture The Flag" (CTF) competition in Jeopardy format, lasting 4 hours.
 This type of competition includes a series of practical problems (called challenges) to be solved using programming languages and/or specific tools.
 Each challenge will correspond to a hidden string, called a flag, through which students can demonstrate they have correctly solved the exercise.
 Participants will be presented with 10 to 12 challenges, each worth between 50 and 300 points.
 The leaderboard will be displayed anonymously in real-time throughout the competition, allowing each student to track their position.

 The final leaderboard will be ordered by:

-The national finals of the 2025 Italian Cybersecurity Olympics will be held during the 2025.
+The national finals of the 2026 Italian Cybersecurity Olympics will be held in April 2026.
 Like the regional selection, this competition will be an individual Jeopardy-style CTF, but it will have a total duration of 7 hours.
 Participants will be presented with 12 challenges of varying difficulty on the same topics as the regional selection.

 All those selected from the regional selection, as well as up to one teacher from each finalist's school, are invited to the national competition.
 For all event participants, food and accommodation will be provided for the entire duration of the event, with management and organization fully handled by the organizers.
 Travel must be arranged independently by all participants and will be reimbursed after the event according to the guidelines communicated to the finalists.